iovisor/iovisor-ovn/ARCHITECTURE.md

 ### CLI

 The command line interface allows to the user to interact with the system.
-It is specially useful for troubleshooting and debugging purposes
+It is specially useful for troubleshooting and debugging purposes.
+Provides an easy way to access the realtime modules status on the hypervisors, look at the current status of the mapping between OVN network elements and IOModules.

 ### Main Logic

 This module implements the logic for deploying the network services across the different compute nodes.

-It receives a new service network request, process it and then uses the hover ctrl interface to deploy those services in the different compute nodes.
+It receives a new service network request from OVN, process it and then uses the hover ctrl interface to deploy those services in the different compute nodes.

-### Hover ctrl
+### Hover Controller

-The hover ctrl is a wrapper that sends command to the hover instances using a RESTful API.
+The hover controller is a wrapper to sends command to the hover instances using a RESTful API.

-### IOModule Repo
+### IOModules Repository

 This module is a local Repository that contains the implementation of the different IOModules.